-You have typed, checked and revised your translation in Paratext and are now preparing for a consultant check.
-Before you can start your Administrator must have created a separate project for your word for word back translation.
+You have typed, checked and revised your translation in Paratext and are now preparing for a consultant check by doing a word-for-word back translation.
+Before you can start your Administrator must have created a separate project for your word-for-word back translation.
 [This is separate from the readable back translation in the previous module.]

 Why this is important

 Your consultant needs to have a copy of your translation in a language they can understand.
 The back translation done in the previous module is very useful but there are times when a literal translation is more helpful.

 What you will do

-You will use the project interlineariser to produce a word for word gloss of the text.
-Firstly, you will setup the interlineariser, and then correct any errors.
+You will use the project interlinearizer to produce a word for word gloss of the text.
+Firstly, you will setup the interlinearizer, and then correct any errors.
 The computer's initial guesses are often wrong but it learns as it goes and becomes quite accurate quickly.
 The idea is for the gloss to be correct even though the word order is not correct.
-When you are happy with the verse you can export it to the back translation
+When you are happy with the verse you can approve the glosses and move to the next verse with unapproved glosses.